 Just because Florence has so much to do and to see, I highly recommend coming to Florence with a well-defined itinerary, in order to maximize your time.
 The city is very walkable and Florence has a great public transportation system, so take advantage of it, and see my section about how to get around Florence.

-Also, make sure you choose accommodation in a good area, where you can walk to the main attractions.
-Making your reservations in advance is also part of a well-planned visit to Florence.
-Below, in this guide, you will find the best areas to stay in Florence.
+Make sure you choose accommodation in a good area, where you can easily walk around and explore the main attractions.
+Making your reservations in advance is also part of a well-planned visit, as Florence is a popular destination and it may be hard to find last-minute accommodations.

 Florence 3 Days Itinerary